 - Nothing contained in these Bylaws shall be construed to impose any obligation, duty or liability on Indian Beach Community Association or Indian Beach Estates Management Corporation (collectively called "IBE") to give a continuous supply of water to any person or property.

-- IBE hereby reserves the right at any time to turn off or disconnect the water supply to any property, with or without giving prior notice to the owner of the property, and IBE, any of its directors or the Resident Manager shall not be liable for any loss, costs or damages caused or incurred by the owner or occupants by reason of discontinuing the water supply for any of the following reasons:
+- IBE hereby reserves the right at any time to turn off or disconnect the water supply to any property, with or without giving prior notice to the owner of the property, and IBE, any of its directors or the Property Contractor/Groundskeeper shall not be liable for any loss, costs or damages caused or incurred by the owner or occupants by reason of discontinuing the water supply for any of the following reasons: